-Frequently we are asked the question, why should I get a Quantity Surveyor to assist me with assessing depreciation on my investment property when it seems like a matter that an accountant can figure out?
+Frequently we are asked why I should get a Quantity Surveyor to assist me with assessing depreciation on my investment property when it seems like an accountant can figure out?

 A quantity surveyor report is a report used by investors to assess wear and tear to claim tax depreciation for their investment property.